shivammaggu/TP-Link-TL-WR840N-OpenWRT/Readme.md

 ## Fix broken Firmware Upgrade (Alternating red and green LED blinking on router / No Web Interface / No SSH / Bricked Router)

 1. Setup TFTP on your PC (Refer _Setup TFTP on Windows/Mac/Linux_ link from the [References](#references) section.)
-2. Adding TFTP setup for Linux here as I restored by Router on a Linux Machine.
+2. Adding TFTP setup for Linux here as I restored my Router on a Linux Machine.
-2.1.
-Install atftpd. `sudo apt install atftpd`
+   - Install atftpd. `sudo apt install atftpd`
-2.2.
-Create a dir for saving the image to upload to router. `sudo mkdir /srv/tftp` 2.3.
-Download the tftp recovery image for TL-WR840N v5.
+   - Create a dir for saving the image to upload to router. `sudo mkdir /srv/tftp`
+   - Download the tftp recovery image for TL-WR840N v5.
 Image is added in the Firmwares folder.
-2.4.
-Rename the image to `tp_recovery.bin` and copy it to the dir created above. `sudo cp /path/to/firmware/tp_recovery.bin /srv/tftp`
+   - Rename the image to `tp_recovery.bin` and copy it to the dir created above. `sudo cp /path/to/firmware/tp_recovery.bin /srv/tftp`
-2.5.
-Change the ownership of the folder and file inside. `chown nobody:nogroup -R /srv/tftp` 2.6.
-Start the tftp server. `atftpd --daemon --no-fork --logfile - /srv/tftp` 2.7.
-Check if the tftp server is listening. `netstat -lunp | grep 69`
+   - Change the ownership of the folder and file inside. `chown nobody:nogroup -R /srv/tftp`
+   - Start the tftp server. `atftpd --daemon --no-fork --logfile - /srv/tftp`
+   - Check if the tftp server is listening. `netstat -lunp | grep 69`
 3. Set computer ethernet static IP to `192.168.0.66` (Edit the `/etc/dhcpcd.conf` and `systemctl restart dhcpcd`)
 4. Connect Router and PC via ethernet cable.
 5. Turn off router.
 Press and hold the reset button and turn on router.
 (VERY IMPORTANT❗️)